 Minimizes Pressure Ulcers

-This figure measures the percent of long-term stay residents who suffered from new or worsened pressure ulcers .
-We consider this statistic when determining both nursing and long-term care grades.
+This figure tells you the percentage of long-term patients who are suffering from pressure ulcers .
+We use this statistic in calculating our nursing grades.

 Minimizes Serious Falls